Ready for Installation downloads

 - Drag all PFM files into that window.

-Here you also find the source code of fig2dev.
+There your find the source code of fig2dev.
 This should help people, who want to provide their own output driver or compile the code with specific options.
-I include the Visual Studio 2008 project file (fig2dev.vcproj) that I use on Windows and the QT Creator project file (fig2dev.pro) that I use on Linux.
-The latter should work on Windows too, but then you will have to deal with some “#ifdef Win32″ that encapsulate code that requires the Win32 API, mostly for registry access functions.
+I include the Visual Studio 2015 project file (fig2dev.vcxproj) that I use on Windows and the QT Creator project file (fig2dev.pro) that I use on Linux.
+The latter should work on Windows too, but then you will have to deal with some “#ifdef Win32” that encapsulate code that requires the Win32 API, mostly for registry access functions.
 Please also note that fig2dev is mostly written in obsolete pre ANSI-C style.
 I only fixed this where it led to compiler errors or other issues.

 The code requires the QT libraries for bitmap image loading.
 Don’t forget to make the Qt image plugins available if you are not using the WinFIG folder structure.
 You have to place the directory plugins/imageformats in the place where you put your compiled fig2dev binary.